Cancel Culture | The Playbook for Defending Your Brand

 - Changing your brand’s key messaging.
 Are you truly addressing consumers’ needs?

 - Brand promise.
 Are you delivering on the promises your website claims to deliver on?

 - Brand mission statement.
 Does your mission statement accurately represent what you stand for?

 THE HISTORY OF CANCEL CULTURE

 It is important to understand cancel culture to see how far purpose-driven marketing has shifted across the digital landscape.
 However, there is a difference between public accountability of those in power and online bullying and harassment.
 If cancel culture continues at the pace it is going, there will be no brands left.
 We must allow for diversity of thinking.

 The question is inherently flawed, because cancel culture is actually not important, and is one of the biggest threats to democracy.
 From politicians to brands, nobody is safe from the public declaring them canceled.
-There is even a web site that is now tracking cancellations, which can be found here.
+Some people are fighting back.
+Recently, a new website was launched that tracks woke companies.

 Thought leaders must think their own thoughts, but if we stifle their ability to express those thoughts, then we are all complicit in creating an Internet that is an echo chamber.